axone-protocol/docs/docs/whitepaper/tokenomics.md

 ### Liquidity

-Owned by the DAO & OKP4 Foundation to provide liquidity on DEXs and CEXs.
+Owned by the DAO to provide liquidity on DEXs and distributed to the foundation to provide liquidity on CEXs through market makers.

 ### Foundation (strategic reserve)